ctomford/PiVPN-AWS/README.md

 <p>A prompt will appear asking you for a username.
 For the Amazon Ubuntu AMI, it’s <code>ubuntu</code>.</p>
 </li>
 </ol>
-<h2 id="setup-openvpn-on-the-server-and-windows">Setup OpenVPN on the server and Windows</h2>
+<h2 id="setup-openvpn-on-the-server">Setup OpenVPN on the server</h2>
 <p>OpenVPN is a free open source tool that will let you run a full-on VPN through your Amazon EC2 instance.
 That means all your internet traffic goes through it.</p>
 <ol>
 <li>
 <p>Connect to your EC2 instance using PuTTy according to the instructions above.
-Once logged in update and install the packages on the server:<br>
+Once logged in, update and install the packages on the server:<br>
 <code>sudo apt-get update &amp;&amp; sudo apt-get upgrade -y</code><br>
 <img src="https://github.com/ctomford/PiVPN-AWS/blob/master/screenshots/Screenshot_14.png" alt="EC2"></p>
 </li>